DanielCesar7/DanielCesar7/Writeups/TryHackme/Mr_Robot_CTF/Mr_Robot_CTF_Ingles.md

 <img src="images/diccionario.png" width="600" alt="Resultado de Nmap">
 </p>

-### A continuación voy a explicar dos formas de como conseguir el usuario y contraseña para el loging de Wordpress
+### Below, I will explain two ways to get the username and password for Wordpress login.

-### Primera forma:
+### First form:

-Tenemos que interceptar el fallo del login en wordpress, para ellos usaremos **burp suite**
+We need to intercept the login failure in WordPress.
+To do this, we'll use Burp Suite.

-Primero en nuestro navegador tenemos que tener lo siguiente preparado:
+First, we need to have the following ready in our browser:

-**Settings - en el buscador (proxy) - Settings - Manual proxy configurations**
+Settings - in the search engine (proxy) - Settings - Manual proxy configurations.

 <p align="center">
 <img src="images/burpsuite.png" width="600" alt="Resultado de Nmap">
 </p>

-En burp suite, nos vamos a:
+In burp suite, we go to:

 **Proxy - Intercept - Intercept on**